ap4347/2102/docs/02-Lecture.md

 #> [1] "integer"
 ```

-Another way of creating a variable of the `integer data type` is to use an integer followed by `L` letter:
+Another way of creating a variable of the `integer data type` is to use an integer followed by the `L` letter: